CUCyber/presentations/networking/firewall.md

 ### External

-* typically have static routing
+* Typically have static routing
-* more stringent rule policies
+* More stringent rule policies

 Note:
 * Why would rules be more strict in the external zone?